ebpffoundation/bsc/project-submission-template.md

 ## Instructions
 1. Review the [Project Progression Policy](project-progression-policy.md).
-2. Send an email to the eBPF Steering Committee <bsc@ebpf.io> using the following template and attaching any supporting documentation.
+2. Send an email to the eBPF Steering Committee <bsc@lists.ebpf.foundation> using the following template and attaching any supporting documentation.
 Any non-applicable response can be listed as N/A.
-3. For any questions or comments on this process please email bsc@ebpf.io.
+3. For any questions or comments on this process please email bsc@lists.ebpf.foundation.

 ## Project Proposal Template